-- whether they are known to the public or whether their contribution is acknowledged on-air or on-line during the course of a programme or through beginning or end credits - the level of the individual's political involvement at national or local level: - being publicly identified as a candidate or prospective candidate for a parliamentary assembly or local authority election; no matter that the date of the election is not confirmed; - holding office in a party political organisation which impacts on party politics as it affects elected bodies: - speaking in public on matters of political controversy and matters of controversial public policy; - expressing views on matters of political controversy and matters of controversial public policy in books, articles, leaflets and letters in the press; - canvassing on behalf of a political party or candidate for election - promoting a partisan view on an issue put to local or national referendum - The nature and level of their work.
-In some cases, if they wish to maintain their level of political activity, it may be necessary to move them to a less sensitive position - The type of programme.
+- whether the individual concerned is known to the public or where the individual's contribution to the content of the programme is acknowledged through credits broadcast at the beginning or end of a programme. - the level of the individual's political involvement at national or local level: - an individual publicly identified as a candidate or prospective candidate for a parliamentary assembly or local authority election; no matter that the date of the election is not confirmed; - holding office in a party political organisation which impacts on party politics as it affects elected bodies; - speaking in public on matters of political controversy and matters of controversial public policy; - the expression of views on matters of political controversy and matters of controversial public policy in books, articles, leaflets and letters in the press; - canvassing on behalf of a political party or candidate for election. - The nature of the programme work in which the individual is involved.
+The level of the programme responsibilities will be considered in determining whether a conflict of interest may occur.
+If the individual wishes to maintain their level of political activity, it may be necessary, in some circumstances, to move them to a less sensitive position.

+• the type of programme that the individual is working on.
 News and current affairs programmes for international, national, regional and local output are subject to the most stringent tests of impartiality.

-For more general output considerations will be less stringent but the managers will consider the implications for those in more senior editorial roles, those involved in presentation and those who are or might become known to the public.
+Where individual staff have any input to the editorial content of a programme, managers will consider carefully whether this is compatible with political activity.
+For the more general range of programme output the considerations will be less stringent but the managers will consider the implications for individuals in more senior editorial roles, individuals involved in presentation and individuals who are or might become known to the public.

-4. 2 Elections
+8.3 Elections

-Anyone who intends to seek nomination as a candidate for election at national or local level should notify their manager at the earliest opportunity so that the implications can be discussed.
-They may not be able to undertake high level or high profile programme responsibilities whilst seeking nomination as a candidate.
+Anyone who intends to seek nomination as a candidate for election at national or local level should notify their manager at the earliest opportunity so that the implications for the individual and the BBC can be discussed.
+A person may not be able to undertake high level or high profile programme responsibilities whilst seeking nomination as a candidate.

 When an individual has been selected to stand for election at national or local level and becomes a prospective candidate, he or she may not engage in programme work which could be linked to political issues, even if the date for the election has not been confirmed.
-Prospective candidates campaign actively to obtain support, and as such become the focus of public attention.
+Prospective candidates campaign actively to obtain support and as such become the focus of public attention.

 An individual who has been selected as a candidate must notify their manager, who will inform the Chief Political Adviser.
 A list of all BBC prospective candidates will be maintained.
-Individuals who currently hold an elected position in Local Government at any level must ensure that their manager is notified.
+Individuals who currently hold an elected position in local government at any level must ensure that their manager is notified.
 The manager will inform the Chief Political Adviser.

 When BBC employees stand for election for the European Parliament, the UK Parliament, the Scottish Parliament, Welsh Assembly or the Northern Ireland Assembly unpaid leave of up to six weeks is granted for the period to the election date.
-The leave is unpaid in order to avoid any suggestion that the BBC is subsidising the individuals' election campaign.
+The leave is unpaid in order to avoid any suggestion that the BBC is subsidising the individual's election campaign.